gaultier/blog/perhaps_rust_needs_defer.md

 It clearly signifies to the caller that they are in charge of freeing the memory, and also it carries the capacity of the `Vec` with it, so it's not lost.

 In our project, this struct is used a lot.
+We also define a struct for non owning arrays (slices), etc.

 So let's adapt the function, and also add a function in the API to free it for convenience: